gomorizsolt/react-boilerplate/README.md

 First and foremost, the repo is created for some kind of interests.
 In addition, I wouldn't like to establish a project each time with the same needs.

-In theory, most of the other similar React specific boilerplates contain features that are being unused throughout the process.
-Simply put, why should we stick to these and leave them inside the project along with their dependencies?

-The solution: let the user determines the involved stuff based on the needs.
-Briefly, create the very basics and extend it with other features whenever it's needed.
+Simply put, this skeleton conaints nothing special.
+It involves the main basic stuff along with some pre-created examples in order to keep up with React.

-### Wow, sounds good.
-How does it work?
+### The simplicity sounds good.
+What kind of functionalities does it provide?

-Read the documentation and try it on your own. :)
+Read the related documentation.

 ### License